-Following the informal descriptions of Table 1, MPEG-I Visual is an activity that addresses the specific requirements of Immersive Visual Media for six Degrees of Freedom virtual walkthroughs within a bounded volume, from 3DoF+ with slight body and head movements in a sitting position to 6DoF allowing some walking steps from a central position [N18344].
-This includes the capture and rendering with dedicated cameras and displays, typically referred to as Light Field devices, targeting dense Light Field representations and their dedicated codecs [N18792].
+MPEG-I Visual is an activity that addresses the specific requirements of Immersive Visual Media for six Degrees of Freedom virtual walkthroughs within a bounded volume, from 3DoF+ with slight body and head movements in a sitting position to 6DoF allowing some walking steps from a central position [WG11N18344].
+This includes the capture and rendering with dedicated cameras and displays, typically referred to as Light Field devices, targeting dense Light Field representations and their dedicated codecs [WG11N18792].

-As given in Table 1, a Light Field is a conceptual representation of light -i.e. the field of light that surrounds us - and many different devices may be used to capture and render a discretely sampled version of this Light Field.
+A Light Field is a conceptual representation of light -i.e. the field of light that surrounds us - and many different devices may be used to capture and render a discretely sampled version of this Light Field.
 The goal of the MPEG-I Visual activities is to develop coding standards for such Light Field representations used in 6DoF Immersive applications.